 In order to promote your website within the search engines, you’ve probably managed an SEO campaign to help your website rank.
 With a Responsive Design you no longer have to worry about ranking two individual sites (Web and Mobile).
 Instead all of your efforts can now be concentrated towards one page.
 All of the links, all of the content will now be working twice as hard to ensure your page gets seen no matter what device it’s searched on.
 Talk about a good deal!

 Without the satisfaction of your visitors, all of this talk of technique and strategy would be utterly pointless.
 RWD’s main purpose is to allow the users of your web-page to browse however they feel most comfortable.
 For if a potential customer arrives onto your page while browsing on a mobile device and feels the need to leave seconds later, you may have just lost a potential sale.

 Research on mobile website usability shows that websites that are responsive and mobile-ready significantly improve user experience and satisfaction.
-By 2015 50% of visitors will be on a mobile device, be ready!

 4. Adapting For The Future